geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 I think the first chip we're going to do hopefully is a chip the comma can use in like the comma five or something.

 **Chenyu** [01:13:50]
-Oh, now we are on 3.10, we also need to upgrade the...
+Oh, now we are on 3.10, we also need to upgrade the..
 I believe one of the CI machines is on 3.9.

 **Geohot** [01:13:59]
 Oh, is it failing?